Judge tells victims of fugitive paedophile: ‘Only one person to blame’

 Burrows spent 27 years on the run using a stolen identity as he fled to Thailand after he failed to attend a court hearing at Chester Crown Court in December 1997 to face allegations of child sexual abuse.

-Last March he was arrested after he flew to Heathrow airport when he ran out of money.
+He was arrested in March last year after he flew to Heathrow Airport when he ran out of money and was suffering from cancer.

 He was charged with further offences which had been reported after he disappeared.